secure-software-engineering/SWARM-CG/benchmarks/javascript/pycg_js/classes/imported_attr_access/README.md

-A module is imported and a function it defines is called.
+A module is imported, and a function it defines is called.